 Atrazine - Background and Updates

 Atrazine is a widely used herbicide that can be applied before and after planting to control broadleaf and grassy weeds.
-Atrazine is part of the triazine chemical class, which includes simazine and propazine due to their common mechanism of toxicity.
+Atrazine is a member of the triazine chemical class, which includes simazine and propazine.
 It is primarily used in agriculture (with the greatest use on corn, sorghum, and sugarcane).
 To a lesser extent, it is used on residential lawns and golf courses, particularly in Florida and the Southeast.

 Atrazine is undergoing registration review, our periodic re-evaluation program for existing pesticides.
 All documents related to the registration review of atrazine can be found in the registration review docket: EPA-HQ-OPP-2013-0266.
 In particular: